ohowland/bms-gateway/docs/commissioning.md

 Turn on Gateway, wait 10s.
 Turn on BMS, wait 10s.
 Turn on SMA, wait 60s and confirm no error messages.

+## Crontab
+There is a very slow memory leak that needs to be diagnosed.
+Reset the until sunday night until resolved:
+`sudo crontab -e`
+`0 0 * * 0 /sbin/shutdown -r now`